Mass media in Bhutan: Journalism

 According to Freedom House, private newspapers in Bhutan face "financial fragility" and rely on government advertisements for approximately 80 percent of their income.
 Since private media outlets were made legal in 2006, the number of private media outlets has grown, reducing the access of each outlet to that revenue.
 In 2012, a financial crisis occurred and the government chose to only run advertisements for the then-upcoming 2013 elections on state media outlets.
 Due to their financial condition, newspapers cut their staff, and some implemented additional cost-cutting measures such as switching from publishing daily to publishing bi-weekly and temporarily ceasing to produce a print edition.
 The government was accused of intentionally reducing advertising revenue to retaliate against The Bhutaneses reporting on governmental corruption.
 Some of the newspapers folded in this process.
-Today Kuensel is the only newspaper in the country published daily with two language editions, dzongkhag and English.
-Currently there are only five private news papers in the country.
+Today Kuensel is the only newspaper in the country published daily with two language editions, Dzongkha and English.
+Currently there are only five private newspapers in the country.
 2008 the Bhutan Centre for Media and Democracy was launched to "nurture democracy in Bhutan through civic engagement, public discourse and media literate citizens".